kennetchau/stock-portfolio/README.md

 # stock-portfolio
-A stock portfolio build using python, allow the user to easy analyze his stock holdings, his portfolio values.
+A stock portfolio build using python, allow the user to easy analyze his stock holdings and his portfolio values.

 ## Built with:
 * Pandas